brown9804/Dragon12_MC9S12DP256/README.md

 and the Analog Digital Conversion Module: A / D converters operation, types of A / D converters, 9S12 A / D converters, ATD records, A / D conversion example, ATD external trigger, and ATD port as digital inputs.

+### 6. asyn_commun [Assembly]
+This work encompasses the Asynchronous Serial communication application.
+SCI Interface: concepts of serial communication, the Serial Communication Interface (SCI), configuration of the SCI Interface and operation of the SCI Interface.